treeverse/lakeFS/design/spark-co-exist-with-object-storages.md

 ### Cons

 1. Based on our experience with lakeFSFS, we already know that supporting a hadoop file system is difficult.
 There are many things that can go wrong in terms of dependency conflicts, and unexpected behaviours working with managed frameworks (i.e. Databricks, EMR)
 2. It's complex.
 3. `RouterFileSystem` is unaware of the number of mapping configurations every `toFsScheme` has and needs to figure this out at runtime.
 4. `toFsScheme` may be a confusing concept.
+5. Requires adjustments of [LakeFSFileSystem](../clients/hadoopfs/src/main/java/io/lakefs/LakeFSFileSystem.java), see [this](#access-lakefs-using-lakefs-specific-hadoop-filesystem) for a reference.
+6. Requires discovery and documentation of limitations some fs operation have in case of overlapping configurations.
+For example, a recursive delete operation can map paths to different file systems: recursive deletion of /data, while one file system is the complete package, and /data/lakefs is mapped to lakeFS.